-- prevent pupils from easily accessing their inhalers and medication and administering their medication when and where necessary - penalise pupils for their attendance record if their absences are related to their medication condition, e.g. hospital appointments. - require parents, or make them feel obliged, to attend school to administer medications, or provide medical support to their child. - assume that every pupil with the same condition requires the same treatment - ignore the views of the pupil or their parents; ignore medical evidence or opinion - send pupils with medical conditions home frequently for reasons associated with their medical condition or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans - send a pupil to the school office/medical room if they become ill unaccompanied, or with an unsuitable person - prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - prevent pupils from participating, or create unnecessary barriers to children participating in any aspect of school life, including school trips, e.g. by requiring parents to accompany the pupil.
+- prevent pupils from easily accessing their inhalers and medication and administering their medication when and where necessary - penalise pupils for their attendance record if their absences are related to their medication condition, e.g. hospital appointments. - require parents, or make them feel obliged, to attend school to administer medications, or provide medical support to their child. - assume that every pupil with the same condition requires the same treatment - ignore the views of the pupil or their parents; ignore medical evidence or opinion - send pupils with medical conditions home frequently for reasons associated with their medical condition or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans - send a pupil to the school office/medical room if they become ill unaccompanied, or with an unsuitable person - prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to manage their medical condition effectively - prevent pupils from participating or create unnecessary barriers to children participating in any aspect of school life, including school trips, e.g. by requiring parents to accompany the pupil.

-If a pupil misuses their medication, or anyone else's, their parent/carer is informed as soon as possible and St Chad's CofE Nursery & Infant School disciplinary procedures are followed.
+If a pupil misuses their medication, or anyone else's, their parent/carer is informed as soon as possible, and the school's disciplinary procedures are followed.

-St Chad's CofE Nursery & Infant School will ensure that all staff responsible for administering medications understand that they must strictly adhere to the prescription dosage, and the implications for not doing so.
+The school will ensure that all staff responsible for administering medications understand that they must strictly adhere to the prescription dosage, and the implications for not doing so.
 This will be done at the time of agreeing to undertake this role.